ydb-platform/ydb-embedded-ui/README.md

 To test production bundle with latest YDB backend release, do the following:

+1. Install dependencies with `npm ci`
-1. Build a production bundle with a few tweaks for embedded version: `npm run build:embedded`.
+2. Build a production bundle with a few tweaks for embedded version: `npm run build:embedded`.
-2. Invoke `docker run -it --hostname localhost -dp 2135:2135 -p 8765:8765 -v ~/projects/ydb-embedded-ui/build:/ydb_data/node_1/contentmonitoring cr.yandex/yc/yandex-docker-local-ydb:latest`
+3. Invoke `docker run -it --hostname localhost -dp 2135:2135 -p 8765:8765 -v ~/projects/ydb-embedded-ui/build:/ydb_data/node_1/contentmonitoring cr.yandex/yc/yandex-docker-local-ydb:latest`
-3. Open [embedded YDB UI](http://localhost:8765/monitoring) to view it in the browser.
+4. Open [embedded YDB UI](http://localhost:8765/monitoring) to view it in the browser.

 ### Testing production bundle with specific cluster host